 Throughout the school year, our students participate in various rich and meaningful enrichment experiences which promote curiosity and understanding of the world around them.
 We invite people from our community, such as fire fighters, dentists/doctors and musicians, into our Three-Year-Old classes.
 Parents are welcome to come and help in our classrooms as well as share their careers, hobbies and/or interests with our students.
 We also have special family days throughout the year!

 The Pre-Kindergarten and Four-Year-Old classes sing seasonal songs with a talented pianist during the year followed by engaging in musical productions twice a year for their families.
 We also invite professionals from our community to visit our program and share interesting information with our four and five year olds, such as John Ball Zoo Traveling Zoo, professional musicians and artists.
 Throughout the year, our Pre-Kindergarten and Four-Year-Old classes also participate in educational and exciting field trips within the Grand Rapids community.

 At Ada Village Preschool, we believe that building strong family-staff relationships will help us provide the very best learning experience for every child.
 We offer personal tours of our program for each family before they register for preschool.
-Once families have enrolled their child in our school, we have a Parent-Child Orientation before school starts in the fall, to further introduce families to our program.
+Once families have enrolled their child in our school, we have a Family Orientation before school starts in the fall, to further introduce families to our program.